ReactiveX/RxSwift/README.md

 It provides default implementations of most common units/operations of async programs and enables easy bridging of existing imperative APIs in a couple of lines of code.

-In the context of Rx, data is modeled as "lazy evaluated" sequence of swift objects.
+In the context of Rx, data is modeled as sequence of objects.
 That includes:

 * Asynchronous operations
 * UI actions
 * Observing of property changes
 * ...

-It is also pretty straightforward to create custom sequence transformers.
+It is also pretty straightforward to create custom sequence operations.

-## What's so special about sequences?
+## Sequences solve everything

+Sequences are a simple concept.

 Everybody is familiar with sequences.
-Lists/sequences are probably one of the first concepts programmers learn.
+Lists/sequences are probably one of the first concepts mathematicians/programmers learn.
 They are easy to visualize and easy to reason about.

 Here is a sequence of numbers